This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-- Cookies: Use store-bought cookies for the pie crust.
-I love using regular shortbread cookies but use the kind you love.
-You can bake up a small batch of one of our cookie recipes, use a few to line the dessert dish, and still have a few to enjoy, or use our mini graham cracker cookie crust recipe instead.
+- Cookies: Use store-bought shortbread cookies or your favorite variety for the crust.
+You can also bake a small batch of shortbread cookies and use a few for the crust.
+For a different option, try our mini graham cracker crust recipe.

 How To Make A Mini Chocolate Pie

-- Remove from the heat and stir in the butter, vanilla, and chocolate chips.
+- Add Flavorings: Remove from heat and stir in the butter, vanilla, and chocolate chips until smooth.

 Expert Tips